 Training is also an important component of our program with trainees obtaining hands on experience while completing research projects.
 Our approach is multidisciplinary with projects involving diverse expertise including genetics, genomics, gene expression, molecular biology, pathology, physiology, neurobiology, microscopy, imaging, clinical evaluation, and biomedical and electrical engineering.
 This provides a fertile training environment with laboratory members progressing to top graduate programs.
 To date and after completing their training, all of our postdoctoral trainees have obtained faculty or high-level scientific positions.
 We are actively seeking funding to support various projects and training.

-NEW!
 Atlas of Mouse Eye Disease